salehparsa/terraform-linode/README.md

-# Terraform to Provision Linode Environments
+# Deploy instance on Linode with Terraform

 ## Pre-requisites

 * You must have [Terraform](https://www.terraform.io/) installed on your computer.
 * You must have an Account in [Linode](https://www.linode.com/)

-This templated tested with Terraform `v0.11.11` and `provider.linode v1.3.0`.
+This templated tested with Terraform `v0.11.14` and `provider.linode v1.9.2`.

 ## Configure Linode